 For a more detailed discussion on the human decision-making process, see my article, The Problem-Solving Process: Humans Make Mistakes and Need Tech to Make Better Decisions.

 So, to varying degrees, all of us have these human weaknesses when it comes to decision-making.
 This is where automation and technology helps to shore up our weaknesses.
-Subsequently, the rest of this series will explore the opportunities and the challenges we have with using information technology in decision-making.
+Subsequently, the remainder of this article will look at the opportunities and the challenges we have with using information technology in decision-making.
 Specifically, this includes process automation, data-driven decision-making, and lastly, AI’s impact on business decisions.
 See below.

 2. Process Automation Technology: Its Value To Best Empower Decision Making In The Age Of AI.

-Before AI, businesses used and continue to use traditional automation technology.
-Without a doubt, traditional process-based automation provides much value to business decision-making.
+Before AI, businesses used and continue to use rules-based automation technology.
+Without a doubt, this type of traditional process-based automation has provided much value to business decision-making.
 However, it does have major limitations.
 See below.

 Major Limitations of Process Automation

 For decades, businesses have used rules-based process automation to automate manual tasks and assist with decision-making.
-Now in this age of AI and data overload, our business environments are becoming increasingly complex.
-At the same time, AI is not the solution to every problem.
 Indeed, traditional process automation still has its place to support business decision-making.
 For a more detailed discussion on process automation use cases and its limitations, click here

 3. Data-Driven Decision-Making: Its Enormous Impact And The Truth On Limitations

 The explosion of big data has provided businesses with unprecedented access to vast amounts of information that they can use for decision-making purposes.
-Moreover, a new scientific discipline called Data Science has emerged.
+Moreover, a scientific discipline emerged called Data Science.
 This discipline is singularly focused on making data useful by placing advanced analytics tools and methods in the hands of organizations.
-Now, we can analyze both structured and unstructured data from various sources to identify patterns and trends.
-Indeed, these correlations and resulting insights were in many cases previously undiscoverable.
+Now, with the help of data science, we can analyze large data sets from various sources to identify patterns and trends.
+Without a doubt, these correlations and resulting insights were in many cases previously undiscoverable.

 Further, data-driven decision-making capabilities enable businesses to respond more accurately and quickly to market changes, customer preferences, competitor activities, and other external factors.
 On the other hand, there are limitations with a data-driven approach.
 These include: